Influence functions and regularity tangents for efficient active learning: Observations

 {\mathop{\mathrm{power}}}

 The responses are calculated as\footnote{Here $F$ is the response function notation from equation \ref{eq:nonlin-reg}, not to be confused with the empirical risk $f$.}

 where $\power(x)=(1,x,\cdots, x^5)$ is a 6-element vector containing powers of $x$ (or a 6-column matrix, if $x$ is a vector, with each row corresponding to one data point).
-If $x$ is a vector of unlabeled data points, and $y$ contains the labels, the optimal $\theta$ may be calculated as
+If $x$ is a vector of unlabeled data points, and $y$ contains the labels, the optimal $\theta$ may be calculated as \eqntitle{The Regularized Normal Equations}